stepbeta/talosctlenv/README.md

 # Overview

+!!!
+The project is currently archived.
+See [vrsr](https://github.com/stepbeta/vrsr) instead. !!!

 `talosctlenv` is a CLI tool designed to manage multiple versions of `talosctl` easily.
 It provides commands to list available versions, install specific versions, and switch between them.
 The tool integrates with GitHub to fetch official releases and supports filtering and sorting using semantic versioning.